Mekys/Xml-to-LINQ-Lub/README.md

 # Xml-to-LINQ-Lub
-Laboratory work for work with xml document and LINQ to XML technology.
+Laboratory work for work with xml document, LINQ to XML technology and functional programming.